bruno-strandberg/MONA/data/README.md

 Writing an analysis code that takes a changing and incomprehensible data format as input is not optimal.
 For that purpose the data in pid_result_XXX.root is converted to 'analysis' format (a smaller set of variables, organised tree) and split up to match the file scheme used throughout the MC chain.
-Data sorting is discussed further in NMH/data_sorting/.
+Data sorting and the analysis format is discussed further in NMH/data_sorting/README.md .

 NB!
 The directory structure (mc_end/, mc_start/, ...) comes with the git repo.
 For most stuff to work, one requires sorted data in mc_end/... and mc_start.